sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/Function.md

 - PipelineVariable (pv) <!-- TODO: PipelineVariable -->
 - Verbose (vb): whether display the verbose message from `Write-Verbose`

-## Mitigation Parameters
+### Mitigation Parameters

-- WhatIf (wi)
+Mitigation parameters were added when `CmdletBinding(SupportsShouldProcess)` was applied.

+- WhatIf (wi): shows explaination for the command without executing it.
-- Confirm (cf)
+- Confirm (cf): ask for confirmation when executing the command.

 ## Return

-Powershell allows implicit return, and multiple implicit returns.
+PowerShell allows implicit return, and multiple implicit returns.

 > [!NOTE]
 > Implicit returns are auto-collected as an array or single value.